White River NF Supervisor's Office Fire Alarm Repair

 Quick Summary

-The USDA Forest Service is seeking quotations for Fire Alarm System Repair at the White River National Forest Supervisor's Office in Glenwood Springs, CO.
-This is a Total Small Business Set-Aside to replace discontinued fire alarm components and restore full system functionality.
-Quotations are due April 24, 2026, at 2:00 PM MT.
+The USDA Forest Service is soliciting proposals for fire alarm system repair at the White River National Forest Supervisor's Office in Glenwood Springs, CO.
+This is a Total Small Business Set-Aside opportunity to replace discontinued fire alarm components and provide incidental installation services to restore full system functionality, including its connection to the Proguard monitoring system.
+Quotations are due April 28, 2026, at 2:00 p.m.
+MT.

 Scope of Work